timolson/cointrader/README.md

  5. `java -jar code/target/trader-0.2-SNAPSHOT-jar-with-dependencies.jar <command>`
  6. for example, to run the data collector, invoke
   2. `java -jar code/target/trader-0.2-SNAPSHOT-jar-with-dependencies.jar ticker`
-10. If you get errors about "Unable to find valid certification path..." or com.sun.security.provider.certpath.SunCertPathBuilderException, it is because BTC-e uses an expired SSL cert.
+10. If you get errors about "sun.security.provider.certpath.SunCertPathBuilderException: unable to find valid certification path to requested target", it is because BTC-e uses an expired SSL cert.
 To fix this problem, follow the instructions in `cointrader/src/main/config/install-cert.txt`  See also the [XChange project's SSL Cert documentation](https://github.com/timmolter/XChange/wiki/Installing-SSL-Certificates-into-TrustStore)

 ## Basic Commands
 For the below, `trader XXX` means `java -jar code/target/trader-0.2-SNAPSHOT-jar-with-dependencies.jar XXX`